rob0t000/MuscleX/README.md

-The is App for gym workout where u can see your specific exercsies for different muscles
+The is App for gym workout where you can see your specific exercsies for different muscles